How to Become a Stationary Engineer or Boiler Operator

 Stationary engineers and boiler operators continue training throughout their career.

-Stationary engineers and boiler operators need at least a high school diploma and are trained on the job by more experienced engineers.
-Many employers require stationary engineers and boiler operators to demonstrate competency through licenses or company-specific exams before they are able to operate equipment without supervision.
+Stationary engineers and boiler operators need at least a high school diploma and are trained on the job by more experienced engineers and operators.
+Many employers require stationary engineers and boiler operators to demonstrate competency through licenses or company-specific exams before they are allowed to operate equipment without supervision.

 Stationary engineers and boiler operators need at least a high school diploma.
 Students should take courses in math, science, and mechanical and technical subjects.